 The course which has produced the most winners of the Palace House Stakes is Meydan; there have been a total of 5 winners of this race who ran at Meydan last time out.
 The next best courses, which have produced the second most winners, are Ascot and Newmarket (Rowley); there have been a total of 3 winners from each of those courses.

-The race is open to both sexes, with the Male runners having produced a total of 16 winners from a total of 218 runners, whilst the Female runners have produced 4 winners from a total of 42 runners.
+The race is open to both sexes, with male runners having produced a total of 16 winners from a total of 218 runners, while female runners have produced 4 winners from a total of 42 runners.

 Looking over the past renewals, these are the stallions whose offspring have produced multiple winners of the Palace House Stakes: